CERIT-SC/echo2/README.md

 - `make clean` will clean the repository
 - `make uninstall` will uninstall the program from standard path.
 This may also need admin privileges.
 If so, run `sudo make uninstall`.
+    - If you specified `PREFIX` during installation, you have to specify it here to.
+I.e. `make uninstall PREFIX=/usr` will uninstall Echo from `/usr/bin` folder.

 ## How to use
 Echo is a command line tool.
 You can get the description